Visit

 • Elevator access to all gallery floors

-• Translations of exhibition texts in Spanish, French, and Kreyol via QR code
+• Translations of exhibition texts in Kreyol, Spanish, and French via QR code

-• Note: The Art Park is unpaved and hilly and may not be suitable for all visitors
+• Please note: The Art Park is unpaved and hilly and may not be suitable for all visitors

 Yes!
-Our Inter-Island Travelling Exhibition (ITE) and partnerships with regional and international museums bring Bahamian art beyond New Providence.
+Our Inter-Island Travelling Exhibition (ITE) and partnerships with regional and international art institutions bring Bahamian art beyond New Providence.

 Yes, but acceptance is not guaranteed.
 Contact the curatorial team at curatorial@nagb.org.bs ↗ with details.
 All proposed donations are reviewed by our Acquisitions Committee to ensure they align with our mission and collection goals.

 Exhibitions are curated 2–3 years in advance.
-Send a PDF with a short intro, samples, CV, and contact info to curatorial@nagb.org.bs ↗.
-We welcome submissions but are not able to respond to all.
+We welcome submissions—send a PDF with an intro, work samples, CV, and contact info to curatorial@nagb.org.bs ↗.
+We review all submissions but can’t respond to everyone individually.

 No, we do not offer appraisal services.
-We recommend www.bahamasfine.art ↗.
+We recommend reaching out to bahamasfine.art ↗ for assistance.

 See what’s on and upcoming on our events page, join us on social media, and sign up for our newsletter!